xden/xden.github.io/_posts/2016-11-25-divide-react-component.md

 published: true
 title: Dividing React Component
 ---
 Writing a program is like drawing.
-Both start from nothing to a very complex artifact.
-The reason human being can build those complex artifacts is that a complex artifact can be divided to small pieces.
+Both start from nothing to a complex artifact.
+The reason human being can build those complex artifacts is people know how to divide a complex problem to small pieces .
 The same goes to writing react component.
 A react component is usally represented by a class whose structure is not easy to see.
 An alternative is to compose the component by some utility functions.

 <!-- more -->